kurtosis-tech/zzz-deprecated-eth2-merge-kurtosis-module/README.md

             //  over a specific participant's logging
             "elLogLevel": "",

+            // A list of optional extra params that will be passed to the EL client container for modifying its behaviour "elExtraParams": [],

             // The type of CL client that should be started
             // Valid values are "nimbus", "lighthouse", "lodestar", "teku", and "prysm" "clType": "nimbus",